jordanmuskitta/Portfolio/README.md

 _Authors: Jordan Muskitta_

-This project allowed me to develop my skills as a python programmer through creating an ASX Annoucement Scraper and Sentiment Analysis Bot.
+This project allowed me to develop my skills as a python programmer through creating an ASX Annoucement Scraper and Sentiment Analysis bot.
+I was able to work with new python libraries such as vader and Tika.
+This project helped ameliorate myself with NLP and machine learning principles.

 ### Program Objectives: